BonBon-netzero/.github/profile/README.md

 BonBon - The Netzero social network

 ### `Project objectives`
+- Stage 1: Using green products to accumulate carbon emission reduction points.
-Build a social network for carbon-neutral lifestyles.
+- Stage 2: Build a social network for carbon-neutral lifestyles.

 ### `Project mission`
+Our mission is help the world reach the net-zero goal in 2050.

-Accelerating humanity's transition to an environmentally friendly lifestyle and prioritizing the use of carbon-neutral products.
+By accelerating humanity's transition to an environmentally friendly lifestyle and prioritizing the use of carbon-neutral products.
 By 2050, we will transform the lifestyles of 1 billion people worldwide and help the world achieve the net-zero emissions goal

+### `Explain Like I'm Five (ELI5)`
+Every time you buy candy, you will receive a seed to grow a tree.
+You can take these seeds home and plant them, or give them to others.

 ### `What is the problem that you are solving?
 And, why do you think that the problem is worth to be solved?`
 - There is currently no social network to connect individuals striving for a carbon-neutral lifestyle